pedropark99/spark_map/README.md

 # Documentation

-The full documentation for `spark_map` package is available at this website.
-To access it, just use the `Function Reference` and `Articles` menus located at the top navigation bar of this page.
+The full documentation for `spark_map` package is available at the [website of the package](https://pedropark99.github.io/spark_map/).
+To access it, just use the `Function Reference` and `Articles` menus located at the top navigation bar of the website.
 All documentation is available both in [english](https://pedropark99.github.io/spark_map/reference-en.html) and in [portuguese](https://pedropark99.github.io/spark_map/reference-ptbr.html) languages.